AlycAlyc/EPIDEM207-2022-winter/README.md

 ---------

-## Project title
+## Project title: EPI 207 Assignment 1.
+Part A
-Project description: A little info about your project and/ or overview that explains **what** the project is about.
-You can also explain **why** the project exists.
-You can mention this is for coursework too.
+Project description: This code is used to answer questions on Part A of the Assignment 1 for the EPI 207 class, which focused on exploring the provided data (source: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0248856) and basic GitHub functionality.

 ## Features
 What makes your project stand out?